grantcarthew/node-scalable-blob-store/README.md

 ```

 Once complete, inspect the `/tmp/blobs` directory.
-I suggest using the [tree][tree-url] command which gives you a summary of directories and files within the target directory.
+I suggest using the **tree** command which gives you a summary of directories and files within the target directory.

 ```sh